-Teen Arts Festival
+Teen Arts Festival and Student Art Exhibit

 may 15, 2018

-To continue the spring art fling, Mother Seton Regional held its own festival on Tuesday, May 15.
-The halls were alive with student art work and performances.
-Mrs. Carolyn DeMaio’s Family and Consumer Science students modeled the skirts they made.
-Mr. Love’s students filled the school with the sound of their music.
-Taylor Eccles sang “In My Dreams” from Anastasia, Rachel Montilus sang, “I’d Give My Life For You” from Miss Saigon and also performed at UCPAC for the next round of the teen arts festival, Emily Lescano sang “Don’t Cry For Me Argentina” from Evita and Christine Mauhay performed “Would You Be So Kind” by Dodie Clark.
+The reception included Mrs. Carolyn DeMaio’s Family and Consumer Science students who modeled the skirts they made and Mr. Love’s students who filled the school with the sound of their music.
+Taylor Eccles sang “In My Dreams” from Anastasia, Rachelle Montilus sang, “I’d Give My Life For You” from Miss Saigon and also performed at UCPAC for the next round of the Teen Arts Festival, Emily Lescano sang “Don’t Cry For Me Argentina” from Evita and Christine Mauhay performed “Would You Be So Kind” by Dodie Clark.

-The evening continued with original poems read by the poets: Danielle Bongiovanni’s, “I am Made of Words,” Anna Holland’s, “Poetry from the Apocalypse,” and Christine Carvajal’s, “Tracing the Path of a Relationship.”
+The evening concluded with original poems read by the following poets: Danielle Bongiovanni’s, “I am Made of Words,” Anna Holland’s, “Poetry from the Apocalypse,” and Christine Carvajal’s “Tracing the Path of a Relationship.”